Northville High School: Athletics

 Northville High School has teams in the following sports: football, cross country, soccer, golf, basketball, wrestling, swimming, hockey, baseball, track, tennis, lacrosse, cheerleading, pom pon, volleyball, gymnastics, and softball.
 Northville High School also offers club sports teams in ultimate frisbee, hockey, rugby, bowling, figure skating, equestrian, triathlon, the Northville Rowing Club, and many more.

-Additionally, Northville's athletics teams have a strong dominance over state-level sports, with various groups, such as the Cross Country and Golf team winning their respective state championships, alongside many other teams winning at a divisional and conference level.
+Northville's athletics teams have a strong dominance over state-level sports, with various groups, such as the Cross Country, Golf, and Rowing teams winning their respective state championships, alongside many other teams winning at a divisional and conference level.
+Additionally, the Northville Rowing Club took home the national championship in the women’s JV 4 event at the 2023 Scholastic Regatta Association of America national competition.

 Publications

 The yearbook Palladium is produced through a course.
 In 2008, the formerly discontinued newspaper, the Mustanger, was re-introduced.
 It was later discontinued again in favor of broadcasting.
 Originally a live show, the Northville News Network, a pre-recorded newscast, does announcements and school-wide news, along with other entertaining student-life segments.
 A YouTube channel was launched in 2022 so viewers outside of the school could watch.